Water Fast Coaching and Articles

 Second, during the most intense periods of detox, your liver is often forced to release semi-processed toxins into the bile, which then leads to a potential toxic build-up in the colon.
 You don’t want to complicate matters further by having any digestive remnants hanging around as well!

-The transition out of a 7-10 day fast is equally important because your digestive system is hibernating.
-It can’t digest.
-You have to wake it up slowly and with respect, eating small portions of easily digestible foods.
-Otherwise, you’ll be sorry!
 Just as any food remaining in the gut at the beginning of a longer fast can rot, so a similar situation can occur now too.
-Anything other than juices or the simplest fruits and vegetables is likely to sit in your stomach, until your digestive system is able to cope.
+Anything other than the simplest fruits and vegetables is likely to sit in your stomach, until your digestive system is able to cope.
 This can and will take days.
-After fasting, many of my clients find that the transition time back to normal eating with a normal appetite can last up to a similar length of time as that of the fast itself.
+After fasting, many of my clients find that the transition time back to normal eating with a normal appetite can last up to a similar length of time as that of the fast itself (although there is also a large degree of variation from person to person, and many people bounce back more quickly).

 The 7-10 day water fast in greater detail: